Science and Human Dimension Project

 Promoting the public understanding of science, technology and ethics.

 Through conferences, publishing, and films, we bring together the scientific research community with experts from industry, government, the arts and the media, to broaden the appreciation of new ideas and discoveries in science and technology, and to ask searching questions about the ethical dilemmas they pose for humanity.About the project

 Addressing important ethical questions

-SHDP also addresses important ethical questions, such as the controversy over human embryonic stem cell research, super intelligent machines and artificial intelligence (AI).
-At times we are intent on tackling subjects illustrative of knowledge purely for its own sake.
+SHDP addresses ethical questions, such as the controversy over human embryonic stem cell research, communicating science in the media, superintelligent machines and artificial intelligence (AI).
+At times we tackle subjects illustrative of knowledge purely for its own sake.

-SHDP helps researchers and companies bring their work and ideas to a wide audience of experts and general public through well organised events with carefully chosen participants.
-In 2017 we are collaborating with DeepMind to deliver a conference and report on their latest AI research.
+SHDP helps bring research and new ideas to a wide audience of experts and general public through well organised events with carefully chosen participants.
+We have worked with many research groups and businesses, for example a recent conference with AI company DeepMind.